 The app promises that there would be no public profiles, swiping or direct messages DMs.
 The app is also free to use.
 As it seems, the app would cycle people through speed video dates lasting four minutes.
 This is something similar to what Kik app did – only it allowed two people to chat via messages for minutes anonymously, and their identities were only revealed if they chose to connect with each other within that stipulated time.

 To ensure that the users are kind, the app requires users to type out why they are kind daters during sign up, which is then reviewed by human employees at Sparked, according to .
-They are also required to key in whom they wish to date – men, women or non-binary people – and whether they are open to dating trans people.
+They are also required to key in whom they wish to dating app – men, women or non-binary people – and whether they are open to dating app trans people.

 While reports have suggested that there was an event in Chicago for which about people had signed up, when Financial Express Online checked, neither the Sparked website nor the Chicago event landing page were available, but that might be the case for India.